-MMS helps operations teams deploy MongoDB through a powerful self-service portal or by invoking the Ops Manager RESTful API from existing enterprise tools.
-The deployment can be anything from a single instance, a replica set or a sharded cluster, in the public cloud or in your private data center.
-MMS enables fast deployment on any hosting topology.
+Ops Manager helps operations teams deploy MongoDB through a powerful self-service portal or by invoking the Ops Manager RESTful API from existing enterprise tools.
+The deployment can be anything from a single instance to a replica set or a sharded cluster, running in the public cloud or in your private data center.
+Ops Manager enables fast deployment on any hosting topology.

-In addition to initial deployment, MMS enables capacity to be dynamically scaled by adding shards and replica set members to running systems.
+In addition to initial deployment, Ops Manager enables capacity to be dynamically scaled by adding shards and replica set members to running systems.
 Other maintenance tasks such upgrades, building indexes across replica sets or resizing the oplog can all be made with a few clicks and zero downtime.

-MMS gives developers, administrators and operations teams visibility into the MongoDB service.
-Featuring charts, custom dashboards, and automated alerting, MMS tracks 100+ key database and systems health metrics including operations counters, memory and CPU utilization, replication status, open connections, queues and any node status.
+Ops Manager gives developers, administrators and operations teams visibility into the MongoDB service.
+Featuring charts, custom dashboards, and automated alerting, Ops Manager tracks 100+ key database and systems health metrics including operations counters, memory and CPU utilization, replication status, open connections, queues and any node status.

-“MMS provides real time & historic visibility into MongoDB with integration into operational tools”
+Ops Manager provides real time & historic visibility into MongoDB with integration into operational tools

 A backup and recovery strategy is necessary to protect your mission critical data against catastrophic failure, such as a fire or flood in your data center, or human error, such as unintentional corruption due to mistakes in application code, or accidental deletion of data.
 With a backup and recovery strategy in place, administrators can restore business operations with minimal data loss and the organization can meet regulatory and compliance requirements.

-MMS is the only backup solution for MongoDB with continuous incremental backup, point-in-time recovery of replica sets, and consistent snapshots of sharded clusters.
-MMS creates snapshots of MongoDB data and retains multiple copies based on a user-defined retention policy.
+Ops Manager and Cloud Manager provide continuous incremental backup, point-in-time recovery of replica sets, and consistent snapshots of sharded clusters.
+Ops Manager creates snapshots of MongoDB data and retains multiple copies based on a user-defined retention policy.
 You can restore to precisely the moment you need, quickly and safely.
 Automation-driven restores allows fully a configured cluster to be re-deployed directly from the database snapshots in a just few clicks.

 How do the MongoDB operational capabilities stack up to relational databases and key-value stores?
 Take a look at the chart below: